 Yellow Fever Vaccine

 YF-VAX®, Yellow Fever Vaccine, for subcutaneous use, is prepared by culturing the 17D-204 strain of yellow fever virus in living avian leukosis virus-free (ALV-free) chicken embryos.
 The vaccine contains sorbitol and gelatin as a stabilizer, is lyophilized, and is hermetically sealed under nitrogen.
 No preservative is added.
-The vaccine must be reconstituted immediately before use with the sterile diluent provided (Sodium Chloride Injection USP - contains no preservative).
-YF-VAX (yellow fever vaccine) vaccine is formulated to contain not less than 4.74 log10 plaque forming units (PFU) per 0.5 mL dose throughout the life of the product.
-The vaccine appears slightly opalescent and light orange in color after reconstitution.
+Each vial of vaccine is supplied with a separate vial of sterile diluent, which contains Sodium Chloride Injection USP - without a preservative.
+YF-VAX is formulated to contain not less than 4.74 log10 plaque forming units (PFU) per 0.5 mL dose throughout the life of the product.
+Before reconstitution, YF-VAX is a pinkish color.
+After reconstitution, YFVAX is a slight pink-brown suspension.

-What are the possible side effects of this vaccine (YF-Vax)?
+What are the possible side effects of yellow fever vaccine (YF-Vax)?

 You should not receive a booster vaccine if you had a life-threatening allergic reaction after the first vaccine.